Residency opportunity

 The projects bring together leading contemporary arts practitioners and foreground First Nations culture to consider how we can encounter places with care and nuance.
 Outcomes created in Yarra Ranges are intended for audiences both locally and further afield, and the program will include forums for discourse between local and international artists and practice-led thinkers.

-Projects underway include: Sensing Country, a series of walks guided by Wurundjeri knowledge holders; On Country/In Residence, an artists’ walking residency with exhibition outcome, ngurrak-al marram-u / body of the mountain.
+Projects include: Sensing Country, a series of walks guided by Wurundjeri knowledge holders; On Country/In Residence, an artists’ walking residency with exhibition outcome, ngurrak-al marram-u / body of the mountain; and the forthcoming CONFLUENCE at Coranderrk.

 Making Sense of Place is proudly supported by Yarra Ranges Council through a Partnership grant.
 On Country/In Residence and ngurrak-al marram-u / body of the mountain were supported by a Yarra Ranges Council Arts and Heritage grant and ngurrak barring art and cultural trail and assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body.